 Are you tired of trying to cover up dense patches of hyperpigmentation on your face, arms, or body?
 Do these blotches of brown or gray on your forehead, cheeks, jawline or upper lip make you feel overly self-conscious?
 You may have a skin condition known as melasma, which is common among women but can also affect men as well.
-Fortunately, there are numerous melasma treatment options available to help reduce hyperpigmentation to achieve a clear, even skin tone.
+Fortunately, there are numerous melasma treatment options available in Hawaii to help reduce hyperpigmentation to achieve a clear, even skin tone.

 What is Melasma?

 Melasma is a common skin condition that causes brown or grayish brown patches on the face as a result of dysfunctional melanocytes.
 Melanocytes are responsible for creating color in skin tissue, and when whey do not function correctly, may produce too much color, resulting in discolored splotches on the skin.
 In most cases, melasma is a difficult skin condition to treat with a high rate of recurrence.
 Therefore, regular in-office melasma treatment sessions from a skilled Honolulu dermatologist may be necessary to maintain the desired results.